-4.1 SOBI Reduced Subjectivity and Labor in Source Localization.
-In conventional source localization, there are two major sources of subjectivity: the selection of dipole fitting times and the selection of channels.
-Both are eliminated by our proposed procedure.
-First, because each component has a fixed field map, the dipole fitting solutions for components were not sensitive to either the time at which the dipoles were fitted or to the sensor used for determining the time of fit (see section B.2).
+In conventional source localization, there are two major sources of subjectivity: the selection of dipole fitting times, and the selection of channels.
+These are both eliminated by our proposed procedure.
+First, because each component has a fixed field map, the dipole fitting solutions for components were not sensitive to either the time at which the dipoles were fitted nor to the sensor used for determining the time of fit (see Sec.
+B.2).
 Within this map, each sensor reading reflects only activation due to a single source generator, or several temporally coherent generators as opposed to activation due to a combination of multiple generators, each with a different time course.
 Therefore, using SOBI, there is no need to subjectively select a time from a sensor for dipole fitting.
-Second, simple components, which have field activation over early sensory processing areas, were almost always dipolar even without channel selection or reduction.
-12 Therefore, channel selection is not necessary.
+Secondly, simple components, which have field activation over early sensory processing areas, were almost always dipolar even without channel selection/reduction.
+Therefore, channel selection is not necessary.
 One way to see the difference between dipole localization with and without SOBI processing is to view SOBI as a more automatic and more objective tool that allows the isolation of sensor activation due to an already isolated functionally independent generator.
 The reduced subjectivity and time required to find dipole solutions can make data analysis and training of new researchers for MEG more cost-effective.

-4.2 SOBI Improved Detectability of Neuronal Sources.
+4.2 SOBI improved detectability of neuronal sources

 The advantages of ICA algorithms in general have been shown in a number of applications to EEG and MEG data.
-First, these algorithms can separate neuronal activity from various artifacts (Makeig et al., 1996; Vigário et al., 1998; Tang, Pearlmutter, Zibulevsky, & Carter, 2000; Ziehe et al., 2000; Jung, Humphries et al., 2000; Jung, Makeig et al., 2000), such as eye blinks.
+First, these algorithms can separate neuronal activity from various artifacts (Makeig et al., 1996; Vigário et al., 1998; Tang et al., 2000a; Ziehe et al., 2000; Jung et al., 2000a,b), such as eye blinks.
 In contrast to methods that rely on the use of a template, ICA removes these artifacts without any prior assumptions about the nature of the waveforms.
-Second, ICA isolates physiologically and behaviorally meaningful components that describe previously unavailable aspects of neuronal activity (Makeig et al., 1997; Makeig, Westerfield, Jung et al., 1999; Wübbeler et al., 2000).
-Finally, ICA-separated neuronal sources are less contaminated by various noise sources, which allows single-trial response detection (Jung et al., 1999; Tang, Pearlmutter, Zibulevsky et al., 2000; Carter et al., 2000).
-ICA methods have been able to distinguish the absence of rhythmic activity from the absence of phase-locked rhythmic activity (Makeig, Townsend et al., 1999).
+Secondly, ICA isolates physiologically and behaviorally meaningful components that describe previously unavailable aspects of neuronal activity (Makeig et al., 1997, 1999b; Wübbeler et al., 2000).
+Finally,